Timur11timur/manage/readme.md

 * php artisan migrate
 * php artisan db:seed

+###Step 2.
-- Visit: project/register and register an account.
+- Visit: `project/register` to register a new forum account.
-- Edit `config/manage.php`, adding the email address of the account you just created.
+- Edit `config/manage.php`, add any email address that should be marked as an administrator.
-- Visit: project/admin/channels and add at least one channel.
+- Visit: `project/admin/channels` to seed your forum one or more channels.

 ##Contributing
 Thank you for considering contributing in the project!